Back to Blog

 Action Items: What to Prepare Now

-If you're planning to apply for a Spanish residency permit in 2026, here's what you should do:
+The SMI 2026 is now official (BOE 126/2026, published 19 February 2026).
+If you're applying for a Spanish residency permit in 2026, here's what you should do:

-• Update your income projections — Ensure your contracts or invoices reflect the new minimums
+• Update your income projections — Ensure your contracts or invoices reflect the new confirmed minimums: €2,849/month for Digital Nomad, €34,188 for Startup Visa

 • Check bank statements — For Startup Visa, verify you have at least €34,188 readily available

-• Review family calculations — If bringing dependents, recalculate total requirements
+• Review family calculations — If bringing dependents, recalculate total requirements using our income calculator

 Remember: proving income slightly above the minimum (10-20% buffer) is always recommended to account for exchange rate fluctuations and interpretation differences.